Saxagliptin and dapagliflozin (Oral)

 Saxagliptin and dapagliflozin may cause a rare but serious bacterial infection, called necrotizing fasciitis of the perineum or Fournier's gangrene, which can cause damage to the tissue under the skin in the area between and around the anus and genitals (perineum).
 Fournier's gangrene may lead to hospitalization, multiple surgeries, or death.
 Check with your doctor right away if you have fever, unusual tiredness or weakness, or pain, tenderness, redness, or swelling of the area between and around your anus and genitals.

 Saxagliptin and dapagliflozin may cause hypoglycemia (low blood sugar).
 This is more common when saxagliptin and dapagliflozin is taken together with certain medicines.
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
-Talk to your doctor about the best way to treat low blood sugar.
+Some symptoms of low blood sugar include: behavior changes that are similar to being drunk, blurred vision, cold sweats, confusion, cool, pale skin, difficulty with thinking, drowsiness, excessive hunger, a fast heartbeat, headaches that continue, nausea, shakiness, slurred speech, or unusual tiredness or weakness.
+Talk to your doctor about how to treat low blood sugar.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your medicine, overeat or do not follow your meal plan, have a fever or infection, or do not exercise as much as usual.
 High blood sugar can be very serious and must be treated right away.
 It is important that you learn which symptoms you have in order to treat it quickly.
 Talk to your doctor about the best way to treat high blood sugar.